Koeng101/freegenes_net/README.md

 Currently, DNA material is mostly distributed through informal networks or centralized organizations.
 These informal networks are often highly dependent on who you know, while the centralized organizations are slow to adapt to changes in the field and have unintentionally created inefficient material monopolies.

-The scope of the FreeGenes Network is small.
-The goal of the FreeGenes Network is to implement a method for widespread distribution of physical biological materials (such as plasmid DNA or strains), while remaining agnostic to form and annotation of those materials.
+The scope of the XYZ Network is small.
+The goal of the XYZ Network is to implement a method for widespread distribution of physical biological materials (such as plasmid DNA or strains), while remaining agnostic to form and annotation of those materials.

-There are 4 important parts of the FreeGenes Network:
+There are 4 important parts of the XYZ Network:
-- Blocks, which are unit of physical material distributed through the FreeGenes Network.
+- Blocks, which are unit of physical material distributed through the XYZ Network.
   - For example, a 384-well plate of dried plasmid DNA could be a Block.
   - Blocks which are identical to each other are part of a Block Group.
 Each Block Group has a finite number of Blocks that can be spread throughout the network.
-- Hosts, which are organizations that can validate and optionally produce Blocks for the FreeGenes Network.
+- Hosts, which are organizations that can validate and optionally produce Blocks for the XYZ Network.
   - Hosts are crucial in ensuring quality control within the network, and so must be willing to verify the integrity of Blocks.
   - Hosts which create new Blocks distribute them throughout the Host network, where it is up to other Hosts whether or not those Blocks should be distributed downstream.
 For example, other Hosts could reject Blocks because they contain illegal genetic material.
-- Relays, which are organizations that can distribute Blocks to Users in the FreeGenes Network.
+- Relays, which are organizations that can distribute Blocks to Users in the XYZ Network.
   - Hosts do not need to be Relays and Relays do not need to be Hosts.
 Hosts will often be Relays, but most Relays will be downstream from Hosts, simply receiving and forwarding Blocks throughout the network.
 - Users, who are the people at the edges of the network that actually use the Blocks to do things.

-The FreeGenes Network is designed to enable getting many Blocks into the hands of as many Users as possible, while ensuring that Blocks faithfully deliver their materials.
+The XYZ Network is designed to enable getting many Blocks into the hands of as many Users as possible, while ensuring that Blocks faithfully deliver their materials.

 ### Blocks

-A FreeGenes Block is a physical object that is spread throughout the network.
-The most important thing about Blocks is that many *identical* Blocks are distributed throughout the FreeGenes Network at a time, which means those Block Groups can be independently verified as faithful.
+A XYZ Block is a physical object that is spread throughout the network.
+The most important thing about Blocks is that many *identical* Blocks are distributed throughout the XYZ Network at a time, which means those Block Groups can be independently verified as faithful.
 Once that group of Blocks is released into the network, it can never be released again: any reculture or recreation of material produces new Blocks, which must be verified once again.

 A Block must be: